 Black women tend to be diagnosed with breast cancer at a younger age.
-Access to equitable care is critical to receiving a timely diagnosis and treatment options.
+Access to equitable care is critical to receiving a timely diagnosis and treatment.

-Early detection of ovarian cancer is critical.
-However, the symptoms can be very vague, making them difficult to identify in order to receive the appropriate diagnosis and treatment.
+Early detection of ovarian cancer is critical; however, the symptoms can be vague, making them difficult to identify in order to receive the appropriate diagnosis and treatment.

 According to the CDC, the incidence of infertility is higher in black women than in white women, and it is steadily increasing.

-Black women are disproportionately affected by Polycystic Ovarian Syndrome (PCOS).
+Black women are disproportionately affected by polycystic ovary syndrome (PCOS).
 According to the NIH, approximately 5 million women of reproductive age in the United States are affected by this syndrome.

-African American women are more likely to have persistent high-risk HPV infection.
+African American women are more likely to have persistent high-risk HPV infections.

 Uterine fibroids occur more often in Black women than in any other ethnic group.
-Be inquisitive and ask questions to learn more upon your diagnosis of fibroids.
+If you have been diagnosed with fibroids, be inquisitive and ask questions to learn more.